iamstumped/FFXIV-HighLowSim/README.md

 # FFXIV High or Low Simulator
 Simulate the results of a game of "High or Low" against Tista-bie in Eulmore.
+This is done by randomly selecting the face-down cards.

+At the default number of simulations (20 k), the results have just under 1% spread.
+Accuracy can be increased by running more simulations.

 ## Requirements
 - JDK 23 or newer.